-Four scholarships are available for undergraduate, graduate students, and emerging professionals (graduated within 1 year prior to the 2021 Symposium) – free admission for TWO recipients at the PA location and TWO recipients at the CT location.
+Four scholarships are available for undergraduate, graduate students, and emerging professionals (graduated within 1 year prior to the 2021 Symposium) – free admission to the entire 2021 Virtual Symposium.

 2021 Annual Symposium Dates:

 2021 Symposium Student Scholarships have been awarded.
 Thank you for your interest, and check back next year for more scholarship opportunities!